TL;DR: Every Rodz webhook payload includes an

 What is the performance impact of HMAC-SHA256 verification?

 Negligible.
 Computing an HMAC-SHA256 hash of a typical webhook payload (a few kilobytes) takes microseconds on modern hardware.
-Even at high webhook volumes, verification will never be your bottleneck.
-Do not skip it for performance reasons.
+Even at high webhook volumes, verification won’t be your bottleneck.
+Don’t skip it for performance reasons.

 How do I debug a signature mismatch?

-Temporarily log the following (in a non-production environment): the raw body bytes, the timestamp value, the signed payload string you computed, the expected signature, and the received signature.
+In a non-production environment, temporarily log the following: the raw body bytes, the timestamp value, the signed payload string you computed, the expected signature, and the received signature.
 Compare them character by character.
-The most common culprit is the raw body being different from what you expect, usually because middleware modified it before your verification code ran.
+The most common culprit is the raw body differing from what you expect, usually because middleware modified it before your verification code ran.

 Can I use the same webhook secret for multiple endpoints?

-You can, but you should not.
+You can, but you shouldn’t.
 If one endpoint is compromised, every endpoint sharing that secret is compromised too.
 Register each webhook URL with its own secret.
 The Rodz API generates a unique secret per webhook registration, so this is the default behavior.

 Where can I find the full Rodz API documentation?